-For this type of stain, you have to remove the wood finish before you can tackle the stain.
+The first step is removing the wood finish.
 If you're dealing with an antique, you probably won't want to do this because once the finish is removed, the value of the piece goes down.
-However, if this isn't a concern, here are the steps to follow:
+However, if this isn't a concern, follow these steps:

-- Sand off finish from the wood piece.
+- Sand off the finish from the wood piece.

-- Use an old toothbrush to rub regular household bleach into the stain.
+- Use an old toothbrush or a paint brush to rub regular household bleach into the stain.

-- Allow bleach to evaporate for about two hours.
+- Allow the bleach to evaporate for about two hours.

 - Apply more bleach in the same manner.